Storm clouds

 Photographer Jim Stickel of Alberta captured this shot of a stoic owl perched on a fence post during a chinook in the south of the province.

 Photographer Deb Sandau grabbed her camera to take this cute shot of Angel, the farm cat.
-Judging by her graceful pose, she might like the attention!
+Judging by her perfect pose, she might have a star on her hands.

-Canadian winters can often be brutal, but Norma Keith’s photograph of a peaceful, ice-covered road proves that they’re often worth it.
+Canadian winters can often be brutal, but Norma Keith’s photograph of a peaceful, ice-covered lane proves there’s beauty to be found in the bone-chilling cold.

 What lies beneath

-Photographer Wilmar Chopyk was lucky enough to get a glimpse of this iceberg at Cape Bonavista, Newfoundland.
-These large pieces of freshwater ice attract huge crowds in the province every year.
+Photographer Wilmar Chopyk was lucky enough to get a glimpse of this passing iceberg at Cape Bonavista, Newfoundland.
+These vast chunks of freshwater ice attract huge crowds in the province every year.
 Great timing, Wilmar!

 On the tracks

-No longer in use, the Vancouver Island Railway runs from Victoria to Courtenay-this shot in particular was taken behind Courtenay.
-Photographer Bailey Beatrice Holliday writes: “This railroad is an amazing testament to the history of the Island.”
+No longer in use, the Vancouver Island Railway runs from Victoria to Courtenay, where this shot was taken.
+Photographer Bailey Beatrice Holliday writes, “This railroad is an amazing testament to the history of the Island.”

 Till the cows come home